 4. The Great Rift Valley

-By far, this is my most favourite place to tour.
+By far, this is my most favorite place to tour.
 The sudden drop of land will blow off your mind.
 If you are a first-timer, the view will warm its way into your heart.
 I guarantee you, this place will make your trip to Kenya worthwhile.

 More to that, the government was able to construct fantastic curio shops on the slopes of the Rift Valley.
 The curio shops offer souvenirs that have been locally made by the Maasai and other Kenyan tribes.
 The escarpment is found just as you leave Nairobi heading to either Nakuru or Maasi Mara.
 Make sure to stop at the escarpments and take in that great view as you shop for souvenirs to take home.